 - Give the Registration of Marriage/Marriage Licence form to the person who will be performing the marriage ceremony.

 - The final information is added to the Registration of Marriage and it is signed during the marriage ceremony.

 - The person who performs the marriage will keep the marriage licence portion of the form and send the Registration of Marriage portion to Vital Statistics for registration.

 For special arrangements or rush service options, contact Vital Statistics.

-After a marriage is registered, you can order marriage documents from a registry agent or Registry Connect depending on your location.
+After a marriage is registered, you can order marriage documents from a registry agent.

 All the information on a marriage certificate is taken from the Registration of Marriage form.